rimutaka/posts/lambda-url-with-cloudfront/cloudfront-examples.md

-# AWS Lambda with CloudFront: caching, CORS and authorization examples
+# AWS Lambda with CloudFront: CORS, authorization and caching examples

 This post is a collection of examples with different configuration options for invoking AWS Lambda via CloudFront.
+It demonstrates how configuration changes affect the lambda function invocations and request/response headers.

 ## Example 1: CORS not required, no authorization headers, no caching